About Takoma ARTery

 After six years in downtown Takoma Park, the store/gallery, Things from Egypt and the Back Wall Gallery was closed due to pandemic restrictions.
 Other downtown storefronts were also shuttered or underused.
 Local artists, artisans and small art and handicraft businesses had no place to display their work and were being hit hard financially by the pandemic.
 Owner Eleanor Landstreet and Tuula Ehn-Smith began organizing the Takoma ARTery to address these problems.

 How It Works

-Enlisting artists to display – Takoma ARTery organizers enlist local and surrounding area artists, artisans and small art and handicraft business owners to display their wares in the windows by social media, signage, and word of mouth.
+Enlisting artists to display – Takoma ARTery organizers enlist local and surrounding area artists, artisans and small art and handicraft business owners to display their wares in the windows by email, social media, signage, and word of mouth.
 Artists bring their items and display fixtures, if available, to the window location at a designated date and time.
 Curators decide which pieces are shown as they are installing the display.
-If you’re interested in showing with us, click here.
+If you’re interested in learning more about participation in Takoma ARTery and showing with us, click here.
+Submissions are made online.

-Artist Display Fees – Approximately 20 artists/artisans per month display at each location.
-Takoma ARTery has established fees of up to $70 for a two-month exhibition space but artist should inquire if funding exists for full or partial payment.
+Artist Display Fees – Approximately 20 artists/artisans display at each location.
+Takoma ARTery has established fees of up to $70 for a typical two-month exhibition period but artists should inquire if funding exists for full or partial payment.
 Some artists have shown their work for no fee in exchange for volunteering.
 The nonprofit Art for the People also may provide funding for fees.
-Spring 2021 fees will be waived due to funding by Takoma’s Arts and Humanities Division.
+Spring 2021 fees were waived due to funding by Takoma’s Arts and Humanities Division.